 Q: Should I break my sets?

-A: In the preliminary stages of building sets, breaking your set can give you a higher output if you get particularly good rolls.
-Consider saving crit primaries of various sets with good substat rolls, though be aware that eventually you will just throw away these sets.
-While it's not exact as the character page doesn't reflect your ATK stat properly, ATK * crit * critdmg can give you a general idea of your average damage output.
+While it's not exact as the character page doesn't reflect your ATK stat properly, ATK * crit chance * crit dmg can give you a general idea of your average damage output.

 Q: When should I be satisfied with my memoirs?